S/2015 (136472) 1

-S/2015 (136472) 1, unofficially nicknamed MK2 by the discovery team, is the only known moon of the trans-Neptunian dwarf planet Makemake.
+S/2015 (136472) 1, unofficially nicknamed MK 2 by the discovery team, is the only known moon of Makemake, a dwarf planet located in the Kuiper belt.
 It is a dark object about 175 km in diameter, orbiting 22250 km away from Makemake with an orbital period of 18 days.
 Observations leading to its discovery occurred in April 2015, using the Hubble Space Telescope's Wide Field Camera 3, and its discovery was announced on 26 April 2016.

 Physical characteristics

 S/2015 (136472) 1 is extremely faint, with an apparent magnitude of 25 in visible light.
 The satellite is 1,300 times fainter than Makemake, corresponding to a magnitude difference of 7.80.

 Prior to the discovery of S/2015 (136472) 1, measurements of Makemake's far-infrared thermal emission by the Spitzer and Herschel space telescopes showed that the dwarf planet emits more thermal radiation than expected for its size and brightness in visible light.
 This led astronomers to suspect that Makemake must have extra dark surface area that is contributing to this excess thermal emission.
 Makemake does not exhibit significant variations in brightness as it rotates, which leaves the possibilities that some of this dark surface area may either be uniformly distributed on Makemake's surface or is located on satellites orbiting Makemake.
 The discovery of S/2015 (136472) 1 lends credibility to the hypothesis that Makemake's excess thermal emission largely comes from satellites with dark surfaces.

 Assuming S/2015 (136472) 1 has a uniformly dark surface, the satellite has a geometric albedo or visible light reflectivity of 2–4%, which makes it as dark as charcoal.
 The satellite is exceptionally dark compared to Makemake's geometric albedo of 82%; this may be because the satellite's gravity is too weak to hold on to bright, volatile ices as they sublimate off the satellite's surface into space.
 S/2015 (136472) 1 is estimated to have a diameter of 175 to 250 km, based on its geometric albedo and brightness in visible light.
 (Note: For a nominal absolute magnitude of 7.8, a geometric albedo of 0.02 gives a diameter of 250 km while a geometric albedo of 0.04 gives a diameter of 175 km.)
 Within this range, S/2015 (136472) 1's diameter is most likely 175 km for a geometric albedo of 4%.
 If S/2015 (136472) 1 has the same density as Makemake, then it would contribute less than 0.2% of the total system mass.